Wanted: Landlord – and monarch – for remote island pub off Cumbria coast

 Now Barrow Borough Council, which owns the 300-year-old watering hole, is on the hunt for a new manager.

-The pros, they say, are many: the stunning scenery, the unique location and, more unusually, the opportunity to be crowned ‘King of Piel’.
-Local tradition means whoever takes over the pub also manages the island and is given the mock royal title in a ceremony which sees them sit in an ancient chair and soaked with beer while holding a sword.
+The pros, they say, are many: the stunning scenery, the unique location and, more unusually, the opportunity to be crowned “King of Piel”.
+Local tradition means whoever takes over the pub also manages the island and is given the mock royal title in a ceremony which sees them sit in an ancient chair to be soaked with beer while holding a sword.

 But there are cons, too.
 The Irish Sea weather can be brutal, power supplies can be hit-and-miss, and the isolation might not be to everyone’s taste.
 Geographically, the 50-acre island is half a mile off the Furness peninsula and reachable only on a ferry which runs April to September.